Jypear/tocketry/docs/cookbook/controlling_runtime.rst

 The interaction with the scheduling session is meant to be done via the ``session`` instance.
-This can be accessed using argument ``rocketry.args.Session``:
+This can be accessed using argument ``tocketry.args.Session``:

 .. code-block:: python

-    from rocketry.args import Session
+    from tocketry.args import Session

     @app.task()
     def do_things(session=Session()):